 - Downer Ending: Frances has just committed a brutal murder, descended into psychosis, and has trapped the Boy in her apartment.
 Whatever she has planned for the Boy, things will not end well for him.

 - Draft Dodging: Nina's boyfriend Nick is an American who moved to Vancouver to avoid the draft, though you only learn this from a couple snarky remarks the Boy makes about him (calling him "the war hero" and telling him "my country's not at war").

 - Emotionless Girl: Frances, for the most part.

 - Female Gaze: One online critic has argued that the depiction of the Boy falls under this trope.
 Not only does Frances objectify him, but by never revealing his name the film does it as well.
-It was directed by a man, but was written by a woman (Gillian Freeman).
+Though it was directed by a man, the screenplay was written by a woman (Gillian Freeman).